Jerry White (criminal): Trial

 Jerry White's trial began on April 21, 1982.
 White, who was African American, had an all-white jury after all prospective black jurors were removed from the jury pool.
 Witnesses included the unsuspecting customers White had attempted to shoot.
 On the stand, both positively identified White as the man who had attempted to shoot them and stated that they saw him with cash in his pockets.

 White testified at trial that he had requested that Alexander make change for $500, and that Alexander cheated him out of some money during the exchange.
 According to White, an argument ensued, during which he revealed a pistol to intimidate Alexander.
 He and Alexander fought over the gun in White's possession; White ultimately claimed that Melson and Alexander's shootings were accidental and that he had sustained the gunshot wounds to his groin and leg during the same struggle.
 Forensic evidence showed that Melson and Alexander were both shot execution-style, at point-blank range from behind.

 The jury deliberated for 40 minutes before convicting White of first-degree murder and armed robbery.
-With an 11-1 vote, the jury recommended a death sentence for White on the murder charge, and on May 4, Orange County Judge R. James Stroker formally sentenced White to death.
+With an 11–1 vote, the jury recommended a death sentence for White on the murder charge, and on May 4, Orange County Judge R. James Stroker formally sentenced White to death.
 In passing the death sentence, Judge Stroker stated that White did not present enough mitigating circumstances to warrant receiving a life sentence instead of a death sentence and that White had not only "consistently chosen" to disregard society's rules and laws, but that White had also demonstrated a "callous disregard for human life" in murdering Melson and attempting to murder three others.
 In addition to the death sentence for murder, White was also sentenced to life imprisonment for the robbery.
 Authorities transported White to Florida's death row via the Orange County Sheriff's Office's plane later on May 4.

 Appeals

 Following White's conviction, his first attorney, Emmett Moran, maintained White's innocence, claiming that prosecutors had selectively chosen the evidence they used against White and that there were undisclosed facts in the case that would have upheld White's version of events in the grocery store.

-White's first appeal failed on a unanimous vote as the Supreme Court of Florida found that in spite of minor trial errors, none of them were significant enough to affect White's guilty verdict or death sentence.
+White's first appeal failed on a unanimous vote as the Supreme Court of Florida found that in spite of minor trial errors, none were significant enough to affect White's guilty verdict or death sentence.
 White's first execution date was scheduled for October 8, 1985, alongside fellow death row inmate Raleigh Porter.
 Ultimately, both White and Porter received stays of execution so courts could continue assessing their cases.
 White was denied an evidentiary hearing, but his execution was postponed.
 White's second death warrant was signed in 1990, but again, he received a stay of execution.